 Next, I consider my sides, which I prepare depending on what is in season.
 Often, though, I delegate the sides to guests.
 The beauty of this approach is you get to try other people’s specialties, and that is always a fun and tasty option.
 Desserts are my favorite food to cook, and for a large crowd, I like to make a hotel-sized pan of the ever crowd-pleasing Pumpkin Bread Pudding only made with seasonal fruit instead of pumpkin, and either Italian Sesame Seed Cookies

-I was never a fan of grilled chicken breasts until I saw my good friend, Sheila Foley, a master at feeding huge crowds at her summer fests on the Sakonnet River in Tiverton, Rhode Island, pull out bags of pounded-flat marinated chicken breasts.
-The light bulb went off for me.
-Brilliant!
-A way to prepare chicken breasts so that when they are grilled they cook quickly and evenly throughout.
+I was never a fan of grilled chicken breasts until I saw my friend from Tiverton, R.I., Sheila, a master at feeding huge crowds, carry Ziploc bags full of pounded-flat marinated chicken breasts out to the grill.
+By pounding the breasts flat Sheila could ensure the chicken would cook quickly and evenly throughout.
 I’ve been pounding chicken breasts ever since.

 @JudysChickens Everyday Salad Dressing

 1-3 lemons, sliced thinly (depends on how much chicken you are preparing)